gradle/gradle/design-docs/ide-integration.md

     3.1 the IDE project name candidate is changed to be _deduplicated_ `project.parent.name` + `-` + `project.name`

-    3.2 the words in the IDE project name candidate are de-duped.( eg `gradle-gradle-core` becomes `gradle-core`
+    3.2 duplicate words in the IDE project name candidate are removed.( eg `gradle-gradle-core` becomes `gradle-core`

     3.3 skip 3.2 for identical parent and child project name